GavinEke/PowerShellStyleGuide/README.md

 - A whitespace is required before an open paren
 - A whitespace is required around operators
 - A whitespace is required after a seperator
+- There should be no trailing whitespace on lines
 - All files must end on a new line

 Example: